jarrodtaylor/jarrodtaylor.github.io/.alternator/readme/index.md

 ## Works in Progress

 - [**Style Guide**][style-guide]<br />
-  Reference document for remembering how to write.
+  Reference for remembering how to write on the web.

 ## Projects